Calipari lobbies for order in current landscape of college athletics

 "The money is what it is.
 I always say kids deserve the money, but the way we're doing this, we're hurting, not helping kids," Calipari said.
 "They should be able to transfer at any point.
 One time, but I'll throw this one.
 Coach leaves right now.
 You have 30 days to leave.
 That should stay the same."

-One major issue that Calipari wants to rid the college athletics of is tampering, whether it's due to other coaches, agents and even other athletes.
-The only way these things go away is if the adults in the room pull up their big boy britches in order to implement much needed changes.
+One major issue that Calipari wants to rid the college athletics of is tampering, whether it's because other coaches, agents and even other athletes.
+The only way these things go away is if the adults in the room pull up their big boy britches to implement much needed changes.

 It all collectively falls on the coaches who need to be advocates for their players' well being and for what's best for athletes or are still considered impressionable young adults.